 We entered into an exchange agreement with the holders of LP units.
-See "Artisan Partners Asset Management-Exchange Agreement".
+See "Exchange of Limited Partnership Units of Artisan Partners Holdings and Conversion of Our Convertible Preferred Stock".

 Resale and Registration Rights Agreement

 Under this agreement, we have provided the holders of LP units and shares of our convertible preferred stock with certain registration rights.
 We have also established certain restrictions on the timing and manner of resales of Class A common stock received upon exchange of LP units or conversion of shares of convertible preferred stock.
 In general, our board of directors may waive the restrictions on resale described below.